PrairieLearn/PrairieLearn/docs/python-grader/sphinx-docs.md

 - `report_failure`: If true, feedback will be given on failure.

+#### classmethod check_dict(name, ref, data)

+Check that a student dict has correct length with respect to a reference dict.
+Can also check for a homogeneous data type for the dict's value.

+- `name`: Name of the dict that is being checked.
+This will be used to give feedback.

+- `ref`: Reference dict.

+- `data`: Student dict to be checked.
+Do not mix this up with the previous dict!
+This argument is subject to more strict type checking.

+- `entry_type`: If not None, requires that each element in the student solution be of this type.

+- `accuracy_critical`: If true, grading will halt on failure.

+- `report_failure`: If true, feedback will be given on failure.

 #### classmethod check_numpy_array_allclose(name, ref, data, accuracy_critical=False, rtol=1e-05, atol=1e-08, report_success=True, report_failure=True)

 Feedback.check_numpy_allclose(name, ref, data)